 In April 2021, the Company issued an invoice for €1 million (which currently converts to approximately \$1.0 million) to medac GmbH, a privately held, multi-national pharmaceutical company based in Germany ("medac"), the Company's EU product distribution partner, for a milestone payment due under the License, Supply and Marketing Agreement (the "License Agreement") dated December 10, 2018, between the Company and medac.
 Pursuant to the License Agreement, a milestone is due upon achieving positive efficacy in the FOCUS Trial as defined by the FOCUS Trial protocol.
 Per the trial protocol and associated Statistical Analysis Plan, positive efficacy is based on whether the Objective Response Rate (ORR) exceeds a pre-specified threshold.
 A preliminary analysis of the FOCUS Trial data based on 87% of enrolled patients was released on March 31, 2021, and subsequently presented at the American Society of Clinical Oncology (ASCO) Annual Meeting held virtually from the 4th through the 8th of June 2021.
 Per that analysis, the ORR exceeded the pre-specified threshold.
-While the final ORR is not yet known, given the magnitude by which the ORR exceeded the pre-specified endpoint and the small number of patients yet to be assessed, the final ORR will be greater than the pre-specified endpoint regardless of the responder status of the remaining patients. medac disagrees that the milestone is due and claims that a full clinical study report is required in addition to the existing ORR analysis. medac has not disputed the accuracy of the ORR analysis or underlying data, but simply asserts that a full clinical study report is required prior to payment.
-While the Company disagrees with this interpretation, since medac has stated it does not intend to pay the invoice at this time, under revenue recognition criteria set out in ASC 606, the Company cannot recognize the revenue.
+While the final ORR was not known at the time, given the magnitude by which the ORR exceeded the pre-specified endpoint and the small number of patients yet to be assessed, the final ORR will be greater than the pre-specified endpoint regardless of the responder status of the remaining patients. medac disagreed that the milestone was due and claimed that a full clinical study report is required in addition to the existing ORR analysis. medac has not disputed the accuracy of the ORR analysis or underlying data, but simply asserts that a full clinical study report is required prior to payment.
+While the Company disagrees with this interpretation, since medac had stated it did not intend to pay the invoice at this time, under revenue recognition criteria set out in ASC 606, the Company did not recognize the revenue.